HumanSignal/label-studio/docs/source/templates/generative-visual-ranker.md

 Labeling results can be exported in JSON format.
 To export the dataset, go to `Export` in the project settings and download the file.

-Using python SDK you can export the dataset with annotations from Label Studio
+Using the Python SDK you can export the dataset with annotations from Label Studio.

 ```python
 annotations = project.export_tasks(format='JSON')